brightinteractive/django-debug-error-logging/README.md

 To publish a new version of your app to PyPI, set the `__version__` string in your package's `__init__.py`, then run:

+    # Run the tests against multiple environments
+    tox
+	# Publish to PyPI
     ./setup.py publish
+	# Tag (change 1.0.0 to the version you are publishing!)
+	git tag -a v1.0.0 -m 'Version 1.0.0' git push --tags

 Running the tests
 =================